 An HIV-infected pregnant woman can pass the virus on to her unborn baby either before or during birth.
 HIV can also be passed on during breastfeeding.
 If a woman knows that she is infected with HIV, there are drugs she can take to greatly reduce the chances of her child becoming infected.
 Other ways to lower the risk include choosing to have a Caesarean section delivery and not breastfeeding.
+Read more about HIV and pregnancy.

-Does donating blood or having a blood transfusion mean that I am putting myself at risk of HIV?
+Does donating blood or having a blood transfusion mean that I am putting myself at risk of contracting HIV?